Christian Gourcuff

 Christian Jean Gourcuff (born 5 April 1955) is a French former professional football player and manager.
 He spent a majority of his managerial career at Lorient, where he was the head coach for 25 years across three different spells.

 Club career

-During his playing career, Gourcuff played for Rennais, US Berné, Guingamp, Rouen, La Chaux-de-Fonds, Lorient, Le Mans and Montreal Supra.
+During his playing career, Gourcuff played for Rennes, US Berné, Guingamp, Rouen, La Chaux-de-Fonds, Lorient, Le Mans and Montreal Supra.

 International career

 Gourcuff played one match for the Brittany regional team in 1988.
 It was an indoor game against the United States, and the final score was 6–2 in favor of Brittany.

 Managerial career

-Becoming a player-manager at the age of 27, Gourcuff coached Lorient, Le Mans, Pont-l'Abbé, Stade Rennais and Al-Ittihad.
+Becoming a player-manager at the age of 27, Gourcuff coached Lorient, Le Mans, Pont-l'Abbé, Rennes and Al-Ittihad.

 On 4 August 2014, Gourcuff was officially unveiled as the new head coach of the Algeria national team, taking over the vacant spot left by the departure of Vahid Halilhodžić.

 On 3 February 2015, Gourcuff was given a new deal despite Algeria's quarter-final exit at the Africa Cup of Nations.

 In the 2018–19 season, Gourcuff was the head coach of Qatari club Al-Gharafa.